Nationals vs. Pirates Player Props Betting Odds

 Hayes Stats

-- Ke'Bryan Hayes has recorded 113 hits with 24 doubles, seven triples, 13 home runs and 26 walks.
+- Ke'Bryan Hayes has collected 113 hits with 24 doubles, seven triples, 13 home runs and 26 walks.
 He has driven in 55 runs with nine stolen bases.

 Hayes Recent Games